RETURN to part 4

 A view more to the southeast, perhaps showing Pismire Island:

 After about half an hour I finally gave up on finding the remnants of Pete Monatou's place, and decided to leave a pinch of tobacco as an offering for his spirit.
-I mean I'm still completely agnostic and everything, but I still find it fitting and respectful to adhere to local custom.
+I mean I'm still completely agnostic and everything, but I still find it fitting.

 Not wasting any more time I headed back north to where I had left my backpack on the trail and continued to shoot westward to the main trail again.
 I decided that the Post Office Trail would be the best bet to find the DNR cabins, so that's the way I went.
 Plus, I could see the ruins of the combination post office & general store of the ghost town of Success.
 Yes, the town was named "Success."